 Students are also required to complete 300 hours of fieldwork.
 Boston is home to hundreds of outstanding historical agencies and related organizations, and this requirement gives Northeastern students ample opportunity to develop skills, experience, and contacts at these sites.

-In recent years, students have completed their fieldwork requirements at the John F. Kennedy Presidential Museum and Library; WGBH (PBS) Boston; Frederick Law Olmsted National Historic Site; the USS Constitution Museum; Lowell National Historical Park; Boston National Historical Park; the Massachusetts Historical Society; the Massachusetts Preservation Commission; Old Sturbridge Village; the New England Historic and Genealogical Society; The Tsongas Historical Center; and the Society for the Preservation of New England Antiquities.
-Students have also availed themselves of fieldwork opportunities in other regions of the United States, including the Guggenheim Museum, the Minnesota Historical Society, and the Museum of the California Pioneers.
+In recent years, students have completed their fieldwork requirements at the John F. Kennedy Presidential Museum and Library; WGBH (PBS) Boston; Frederick Law Olmsted National Historic Site; the USS Constitution Museum; Lowell National Historical Park; Boston National Historical Park; the Massachusetts Historical Society; the Massachusetts Preservation Commission; Northeastern Lights Production; Historic New England; The museum of Fine Arts, Boston; Friends of the Public Gardens; and Old Sturbridge Village.
+Students have also availed themselves of fieldwork opportunities in other regions of the United States, including the Chicago History Museum; the Guggenheim Museum; the Minnesota Historical Society, and the Museum of the California Pioneers.
 International fieldwork opportunities have included work in museums in London and Prague.

 Northeastern’s public history graduates have found employment in agencies, organizations, archives, and businesses across the United States.